Navigating eviction procedures in Washington requires landlords to understand and adhere to state-specific laws and regulations.

 Lease agreements

-Copies of the eviction notice and proof of service
+Copies of the notice and proof of service

 Communication logs